Luis Frías (baseball): Toronto Blue Jays

 On August 10, 2024, Frías was claimed off waivers by the Toronto Blue Jays.
 In 4 games for the Blue Jays, he struggled to a 21.60 ERA with 5 strikeouts over 3 1/3 innings pitched.
 On November 4, Frías was removed from the 40-man roster and sent outright to the Triple-A Buffalo Bisons, but he rejected the assignment and elected free agency.

 Cleveland Guardians

 On January 2, 2025, Frías signed a minor league contract with the Cleveland Guardians.
-In 30 appearances for the Triple-A Columbus Clippers, he logged a 2-0 record and 3.00 ERA with 35 strikeouts and four saves over 36 innings of work.
+In 30 appearances for the Triple-A Columbus Clippers, he logged a 2–0 record and 3.00 ERA with 35 strikeouts and four saves over 36 innings of work.
 Frías was released by the Guardians organization on August 11.

+Saraperos de Saltillo

+On April 14, 2026, Frías signed with the Saraperos de Saltillo of the Mexican League.